-- A. On March 27, 2015 the Parties renewed their commitment to the Shared Vision and this Strategic Engagement Agreement is the means by which the Parties intend to continue to collaborate on a government-to-government basis to realize the Shared Vision; - B. The Parties recognise that the Kaska Dena have a unique culture with distinct practices, customs and traditions and a distinct system of laws and governance; - C. The Parties agree to work collaboratively on a government-to-government basis without prejudice to their differing views with regard to sovereignty, jurisdiction, title, and ownership; and
+- A. The Parties wish to renew their commitment to the Shared Vision, and to this Strategic Engagement Agreement as the means by which the Parties intend to continue to collaborate on a government-to-government basis to realize the Shared Vision; - B. The Parties recognise that the Kaska Dena have a unique culture with distinct practices, customs and traditions and a distinct system of laws and governance; - C. The Parties agree to work collaboratively on a government-to-government basis without prejudice to their differing views with regard to sovereignty, jurisdiction, title, and ownership; and